FREE GROCERY GUIDE

 As with any packaged food, it’s essential to carefully read protein powder labels.
 Typically, the fewer ingredients, the better.
 Many protein powders are packed with added fillers and supplemental ingredients that can be problematic, including added sugars, unhealthy fats, caffeine and other stimulants, or high amounts of iodine from ingredients like kelp powder

 Also, pay attention to the quality of the ingredients.
-Are they whole-food-based?
+Are they whole food-based?
 Is the beef grass-fed?
 Is it third-party tested for purity?
-Is the company transparent about the quality and purity of their product?
-Finding answers to these questions can be worth your while to ensure that you are getting a quality product that won’t contribute to your inflammation, your autoimmunity, or your toxic burden.
+Is the company transparent about the quality and safety of their products?
+Sleuthing out these answers is worth your while to ensure that you are getting a quality product that won’t contribute to inflammation, autoimmunity, toxic burden, or disease.

 Read the reviews, search the internet for "[the name of your protein powder] + heavy metals" to see what comes up, reach out to the company directly, or look for products that are third-party tested for purity.
 Due to very high levels of industrial pollution and, therefore, heavy metal contamination, some experts recommend avoiding protein powders from China

-Keep in mind that protein powders are considered supplements, which the FDA does not regulate, so sleuthing and careful sourcing are always required with supplements.
+Also, keep in mind that protein powders are considered supplements, which the FDA does not regulate, so doing some extra sleuthing and careful sourcing is always a good idea here.

-Speaking of supplements, use caution with protein powders that contain a long list of added herbs, mushrooms, vitamins, minerals, antioxidants, or "wholefood blends."
+Speaking of supplements, use caution with protein powders that contain a long list of added herbs, mushrooms, vitamins, minerals, antioxidants, or "whole food blends."
 When a protein powder contains a laundry list of additives, even so-called "healthy" ones, it becomes impossible to isolate food sensitivities.
 If you react to something in that protein powder with 30+ ingredients, how the heck do you know which ingredient you're reacting to?
+You don't.

-I've been there too many times to count and wasted a lot of money on products that didn't work out for me for this reason.
+As Thyroid Thrivers, we are a sensitive bunch, so a long list of ingredients is a very common reason that protein powders (and other supplements) end up in the garbage can.
+I've personally been there too many times to count and wasted a lot of money on products that didn't work out for me for this reason.
 When it comes to ingredient lists, shorter is almost always better.

 Supplements are a big money industry, and with a lack of FDA regulation, it really is buyer beware.
-Skepticism, research, and a critical eye are highly encouraged for thyroid patients who are shopping for supplements of any kind, including protein powders.
+Skepticism, research, discernment, and a critical eye are required skills for Thyroid Thrivers shopping for supplements of any kind, including protein powders.

 My Protein Powder Picks

-I've tried a lot of protein powders and had to kiss a few frogs before I found my protein powder prince(s).
-Only two made the cut.
-Sadly, quite a few of the protein powders I sampled ended up in the trash can.
-Some products I found unpalatable due to super-high amounts of natural sweeteners like stevia.
-Some caused a lot of GI upset, like gas, bloating, or constipation.
+Okay, let's get into it!
+I've tried a lot of protein powders and had to kiss many frogs before I found my protein powder prince(s).
+Only a few made the cut.
+Sadly, many of the protein powders I sampled ended up in the trash can.
+Some products I found unpalatable due to super-high amounts of natural sweeteners like stevia (a personal pet peeve of mine).
+Some caused excessive GI upset, like gas, bloating, or constipation.
 Some products tainted every smoothie I added them to with overpowering flavors, colors, or textures.
-This helped me narrow my search to looking for a plain, unflavored, unsweetened protein powder.

-There are also countless protein powders I haven't tried, and I've heard from many of you who are passionate about your chosen ones.
+Note: There are countless protein powders I haven't tried, and I've heard from many of you who are very passionate about your chosen ones.
 So, I may update these recommendations as I am able to sample and find more options I feel good about sharing with you.
-For now, these are the two products I like most and can recommend with integrity: one plant-based and one animal-based.
+For now, these are the products I like most.

 My favorite plant-based protein powder: